ccs-student-submissions/5-2-1-react-image-board-izaycarter/README.md

 After completing this assignment, you should...

-* Be able to create a project that uses AJAX to GET and POST data to a Django server
+* Be able to create a project that create-react-app
-* Be able to use React components as Views in an Django app
+* Be able to use React components as a View layer

 ### Performance Objectives

 After completing this assignment, you be able to effectively use...

 * A basic React Component
-* A Component's lifecycle method componentDidMount to make a GET AJAX request
+* React state
+* Pass state using props
-* Hook up an event in a React Component to make a POST AJAX request
+* Hook up an event in a React Component to capture user input and update state

 ## Details